nirinA/erfa_python/doc/api.rst

 4) The fraction of day is used only for dates before the introduction of leap seconds, the first of which occurred at the end of 1971.
-It is tested for validity (0 to 1 is the valid range) even if not used;  if invalid, zero is used and status j=-4 is returned.
+It is tested for validity (0 to 1 is the valid range) even if not used;  if invalid, zero is used and status -4 is returned.
 For many applications, setting fd to zero is acceptable;  the resulting error is always less than 3 ms (and occurs only pre-1972).

 5) The status value returned in the case where there are multiple errors refers to the first error detected.
-For example, if the month and day are 13 and 32 respectively, j=-2 (bad month) will be returned.
+For example, if the month and day are 13 and 32 respectively, status -2 (bad month) will be returned.

 6) In cases where a valid result is not available, zero is returned.